phetsims/phet-info/doc/phet-software-design-patterns.md

 }
 ```

 (3) Use `PickRequired` and `PickOptional` to change whether parent options are required or optional.
-Note that `PickRequired` and `PickOptional` must come _after_ other occurrences of the parent class’ options type.
+Note that when composing types, `PickRequired` and `PickOptional` must come _after_ other occurrences of the parent class’ options type.

 ```js
 // In this example, we make options ‘fill’ and ‘stroke’ required for our subclass.